JJLongoria/aura-helper-xml-compressor/README.md

 Method to get the XML Content compressed and ordered in Async mode

 ### **Return:**
-Returns a String Promise with the compressed content
+Returns a string Promise with the compressed content
-- `Promise<String>`
+- `Promise<string>`

 ### **Throws:**
 This method can throw the next exceptions: